AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33970-magento-patch-currency-sign-in-credit-memo.md

 ---
-description: The MDVA-33970 patch solves the issue where a Dollar ($) sign was shown instead of the localized currency in a credit memo.
-This occurs when a **Website** scope is used for a **Price** attribute.
+title: "MDVA-33970 patch: currency sign in credit memo"
 labels: 2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,QPT 1.0.15,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Open Source
-title: 'MDVA-33970 patch: currency sign in credit memo'
 ---

-# MDVA-33970 patch: currency sign in credit memo

 The MDVA-33970 patch solves the issue where a Dollar ($) sign was shown instead of the localized currency in a credit memo.
 This occurs when a **Website** scope is used for a **Price** attribute.